probsys/librvg/readme.md

 Running via Docker
 ------------------

-The above commands can also be executed in a virtual Docker container, by using the Dockerfile.
+Installing librvg and running the experiments can also be executed in a virtual Docker container, by using the Dockerfile.

 To build the container, first install Docker for your platform using the instructions at https://docs.docker.com/get-started/get-docker/.